 By 2006, Catholic schools in Boston and beyond were suffering from declining enrollment.
 Saint Columbkille was no different, and, in fact, the school almost closed.
 Instead, together with Boston College, the Archdiocese of Boston and St. Columbkille Parish, the school was reestablished as Saint Columbkille Partnership School.
 Since then, our enrollment has grown to 400, and our community is diverse and thriving.

 2018 marked another milestone for Saint Columbkille when we were named the Laboratory School for Boston College’s Lynch School of Education and Human Development.
-We are the only pre-K to grade 8 lab school in Boston, which allows us to provide a progressive, high-quality education based on best practice.
+We are the only pre-K to Grade 8 lab school in Boston, which allows us to provide a progressive, high-quality education based on best practice at the preschool/kindergarten, elementary school and middle school levels.

 We were forward-focused when we opened in 1901 and are still innovative today, with a belief that a high-quality Catholic education should be available to all who seek it.
 Our longstanding and vibrant history makes us a cornerstone in the Brighton community.
 Our commitment to best practice allows us to develop leaders.